MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 ---
-title: What's new in DevTools (Microsoft Edge 80)
+title: What's New in DevTools (Microsoft Edge 80)
 description: Accessibility improvements, using the DevTools in other languages, and more.
 author: MSEdgeTeam
 ms.author: msedgedevrel